librity/ft_libft/README.md

 in some form or another, yet I had no idea how they really work.
 Figuring them out was an initiation of sorts.

-It has over 160 functions so far, including a heap-less `printf` that handles `float`s and `long double`s.
+It has over 300 functions so far, including a heap-less `printf` that handles `float`s and `long double`s.
-All functions have a documentation comment, and most have an example main.
+All functions have a doxygen-style documentation comment, and most have an example main.
 I prioritize modularity and readability: small functions with catchy names that do one thing well.